Pennsylvania State Subsidy Profile

 16. Will Pennsylvania consider my family income to determine my child's eligibility for an adoption subsidy?

-Family income and other resources are not considered to determine the child’s eligibility for adoption subsidy.
+If you are an adoptive family, income and other resources are not considered when determining the child’s eligibility for adoption subsidy.

 17. When do subsidy payments begin?